 The Lady with the Dog is a title that I borrowed from Chekhov’s short story.
 While Chekhov’s story revolves around an affair, in the realm of art, dogs have frequently symbolized fidelity.
 As you will discover below, dogs have also been used as symbols of status, portraying loyal companions or even fashionable accessories.
 Explore the significance of dogs in women’s portraits.

-Here we are carefully observed by two pairs of focused and sharp eyes, the lady with the dog.
-The lady seems to be looking at us a little ironically, with the lightest of smiles on her lips.
-While the dog is mistrustful, almost leaning back into the lady’s arm for protection.
+Here, two pairs of focused and sharp eyes, the lady with the dog, carefully observe us.
+The lady seems to be looking at us a little ironically, with the slightest of smiles on her lips, while the dog is mistrustful, almost leaning back into the lady’s arm for protection.
 She is a very self-assured figure.
-Ascertaining her position with all available attributes: rich jewellery, beautiful dress made of the richest of materials, the massive chair, and even the dog plays its part.
+Ascertaining her position is simple with all available attributes: rich jewelry, a beautiful dress made of the richest of materials, and a massive chair.
+Even the dog plays its part.

 It is interesting how similar the gaze of the pet is to that of his owner.
 He is a tiny lapdog of a rich lady, confirming her status but also her fidelity and virtues.
 The dress is so sumptuous that it almost lives a life of its own, becoming the striking splash of color in this otherwise austere painting.

 Conversely, there is nothing austere about this painting.
 It is typically thought to be ordered by the Duke of Urbino, Guidobaldo II Della Rovere, as a gift for his young wife, Giulia Varano.
 Venus lies on the bed, looking straight at the viewer.
 Her pose and the directness of her gaze create sensual and erotic tension.
 On the right side of the painting, where we seem to be getting out of the spell of her eyes, we see a dog and two servants in the background.
 Some believe that the dog here is the symbol of fidelity, indicating that the women’s direct gaze and sensual body are only for her husband.